GheodeAI/levante_npspei_tool/npspei/npspei.md

 ### Motivation

 Due to memory and time restrictions on the **Levante** HPC system, calculating NP-SPEI for large datasets (all ensembles and zones) simultaneously is not feasible.
+Specially, due to the time consumption need to process the files.
 This pipeline solves that problem by:

 1. Decomposing NetCDF data into individual grid points.
 2. Calculating NP-SPEI for each grid point independently using `rpy2` and the `SPEI` R library.